Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant

-This work builds on a large body of prior work on improving the software and hardware development process for FPGAs, despite the fact that most of them were not targeted for middleboxes.
-As shown in Table~\ref{table:related}, each of these prior frameworks demonstrated it was feasible to accomplish one or more of the goals of Shire~\cite{hxdp,risc-netfpga,catapult-accelnet,panic2,netfpga,netfpga-sume,catapult,p4fpga,flowblaze,p4vbox,clicknp,gorilla}.
-The goals we set out to accomplish were heavily inspired by these prior works: each of these frameworks demonstrated a new way that we could improve flexibility or debuggability, and several demonstrated a number of these features could be accomplished simultaneously.

-Yet, none of these prior works demonstrated it was feasible to build a generic abstraction, like Shire, that can provide these features simultaneously in one FPGA development framework.
-For instance, the most recent framework HxDP~\cite{hxdp}, demonstrated a significant number of the development features could be provided by one framework.
-However, the HxDP framework focuses on software-based compilation development environment for FPGAs and does not provide an interface to add new hardware accelerators to their framework, and therefore it also does not provide a solution to parallelize custom accelerators.
-Other works' main focus was demonstrating that adding custom accelerators could be done in a well-defined framework on an FPGA.
-However, none of these works attempted to provide this at the same time as they provided software flexibility.~\cite{netfpga,catapult-accelnet,catapult,clicknp,gorilla}.
-In this work we demonstrate that it's not only feasible integrate hardware and software flexibility into one development abstraction, but it also demonstrates that there are significant benefits to do doing this.
-We also show that software flexibility benefits hardware flexibility.
+This work builds on a large body of prior work on improving the software and hardware development process for FPGA-based NICs.
+However, they were not targeted at the specific developer needs of FPGA middleboxes.
+The HxDP~\cite{hxdp} framework, demonstrated a significant number of the development features could be provided by one framework.
+However, HxDP focuses on software-based compilation development environment for FPGAs and does not provide an interface to add new hardware accelerators to their framework; therefore it also does not provide a solution to parallelize custom accelerators.
+The PANIC~\cite{panic2} NIC framework has a similar packet distribution system to \fname; however, it does not provide software control over hardware accelerators, nor the software-like debugging.
+Also it is mainly targeted for ASIC implementations.